2 Australian bankers criticized by misconduct inquiry quit

-CANBERRA, Australia — The National Australia Bank said Thursday that its chief executive and chairman have announced their resignations just days after they were singled out for criticism in a scathing national report on misconduct in the financial sector.
+CANBERRA, Australia — The National Australia Bank’s chief executive and chairman have announced their resignations just days after they were singled out for criticism in a scathing national report on misconduct in the financial sector.

-The bank’s chief executive, Andrew Thorburn will quit as of Feb.
-28, it said in a statement.
-Its chairman, Ken Henry, will retire from its board once Thorburn’s permanent replacement is found.
+The bank said in a statement Thursday that its chief executive, Andrew Thorburn will quit as of Feb.
+28. Its chairman, Ken Henry, will retire from its board once Thorburn’s permanent replacement is found.

 Board director Philip Chronican will act as chief executive from March 1.